 Changes to Council Tax Benefit

-Council Tax Benefit, the discount that some people receive when paying their Council Tax, ended in April 2013.
-It will be replaced by new arrangements in each local council.
+Council Tax Benefit, the discount that some people received when paying their Council Tax, ended in April 2013.
+It has been replaced by new arrangements in each local council.

-The new local schemes will take into account a 10% cut in funding from central government.
+The new local schemes have had to take into account a 10% cut in funding from central government.

-This means that if you currently pay a reduced Council Tax, you may have to pay more when the new systems are introduced.
-If you currently receive full Council Tax Benefit and pay no council tax at all, you may have to pay some under the new arrangements.
+This has meant that if you used to pay a reduced Council Tax, you may now be paying more under the new system.
+If you previously received full Council Tax Benefit and paid no council tax at all, you may now be paying some under the new arrangements.
 The amount you are asked to pay will depend on your local council.